vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key1: 9ec6e8ae72

 *** =instructions1
-Get people, in order of when they were born and alphabetically by name.
+Get the birth date and name of people in the `people` table, in order of when they were born and alphabetically by name.
 *** =solution1
 ```{sql}
 SELECT birthdate, name